 Sustainability means that a Fund endowed clinical professor can focus on his patients and students rather than worrying about raising support every year or two.

 The Board has set the following as priority goals for the AME Fund:

-Shine Up: pursue and abide by the highest standards of Christian ethics in accounting, recruiting, investing, and collaborating with trusted partners
+pursue & abide by the highest standards of Christian ethics in accounting, recruiting, investing, & collaborating with trusted partners